MicrosoftDocs/Viva/Viva/engage/campaigns.md

 1. Select **Create campaign** in the upper-right corner of the campaign dashboard.
 1. Fill in the fields according to your campaign goals.
     - **Campaign hashtag** is a required field.
 The campaign hashtag is the campaign name and appears on the campaign landing page.
-    - **Default publisher** is the post type (discussion, question, poll, or praise) the publisher defaults to when users post on the campaign landing page.
-For example, if you set your default publisher to *Question*, a question format will automatically appear to the user when they post from the campaign landing page.
+    - **Default publisher** refers to the default post type (discussion, question, poll, or praise) when users post on the campaign page.
+For example, if you choose **Question**, the question format automatically appears when a user posts on the campaign page.
     - **Theme color** lets you customize the color of the campaign hashtag.
     - **Add co-organizers** to help you manage the campaign.
 Learn more about the [co-organizer role and their permissions here](https://support.microsoft.com/en-us/topic/add-co-organizers-to-viva-engage-campaigns-d799d73e-4292-42b0-a5a4-f1be0715cbaa).